EOSIO/eos-token-distribution/README.md

     Bob contributed 80% of the total contributions and gets 16 EOS Alice contributed 20% of the total contributions and gets 4 EOS

-At the start of the sale, 20% of the total minted tokens (200,000,000 EOS) will become available during a 5 day window.
+At the start of the sale, 20% of the total minted tokens (200,000,000 EOS) will become available during a 5 day window from the time the contract is published.

-The remaining 800,000,000 EOS will then be split evenly into 360 one-day windows of 2,222,222.222222 EOS tokens each.
+The remaining 700,000,000 EOS will then be split evenly into 350 consecutive 23 hour windows of 2,000,000 EOS tokens each.

+10% or 100,000,000 EOS will be reserved for the founders and cannot be traded or transferred.

 #### 369 days after the creation of this contract the EOS ERC-20 token will be frozen and non transferrable.